tarekAlsamkari/Whitepaper/README.ENG.md

 Metaverse tourism is a new type of travel exploring potential interactions between different universes or multiverses.
 This form of tourism has been growing in popularity in recent years, as people have become more fascinated by alternate universes and the opportunities they may provide for tourists.
 Metaverse tourism allows individuals to explore different universes or multiverses through virtual reality headsets, computer programs, or games.
 Planet owners in the SPMT Metaverse can develop their planets to be fascinating for tourism and then charge tourists for access.

 ## -🪐 Leasing
 Similar to the real world, planet owners can lease out their planets once developed for a specific purpose.
 For instance, if a planet is designed for educational purposes – all resources to enhance learning have been created inside the planet.
-The owner can then lease out the planet to educational institutions for a specific period, thereby earning from the lease.
+The owner can then lease out the planet to educational institutions for a specific period.

 ## -🪐 Planet development
 Planet owners in the metaverse can develop their planet up to standard and auction it for sale to other SPMT players.
-The planet will be sold at a price higher than the development cost, thereby making a profit and earning from the development.

 ## -🪐 Trading
 All metaverse users can trade digital assets and tokens inside the metaverse.
-The SPMT economy is dynamic; values of assets fluctuate.
-Users can use the dynamic value to purchase assets during a dip and sell them off during a rise, thereby earning profits.

 ## -🪐  Services
 Not all planet owners will have the time and resources to develop their planets on their own; they will need help from someone who can complete some tasks on their behalf.
-Some users can then profit by offering various services to planet owners.
-For instance, civil engineers can earn by providing construction services during planet development.
+Some users can offer various services to planet owners.
+For instance, civil engineers can provide construction services during planet development.

 ## -🪐 Mining